gcapes/git-course/_episodes/11-pull-requests.md

 skills and trustworthiness may be one of the keys to success.

 Leveraging the power of Git, GitHub provides a functionality called *Pull Requests*.
-Esentially it's "requesting the owner of the repository to pull in your contributions".
+Essentially it's "requesting the owner of the repository to pull in your contributions".
 The owner may or may not accept them.
 But for you as a contributor, it was really easy to make the contribution.